Polymyositis Clinical Presentation

 A family history of neuromuscular disease, endocrinopathy, or exposure to myotoxic drugs or toxins is absent.

 Polymyositis is a systemic disease.
-Symptoms may include the following:
+Symptoms and signs may include the following:

 • Morning stiffness